Aceeri/interview/Platform_Engineer/Rust/questions.md

 If we could force some assumptions about string length, we could also remove any chance of allocations during deserialization.

 I'd also assume that unpacking integers into words would be faster.
+SIMD unpacking would be good too, but that's assuming you have a good bit of integers/strings/etc. plus SIMD is rarely easy to maintain (maybe once we get portable-simd in stable...).

 Would need to profile all of this, most assumptions usually have to get thrown out of the window constantly when dealing with this small of data changes.